nystrom/rivo/docs/design.md

     plus
     x (as y) if M::(x -> y)

-Without a module name, an import imports from the parent:
+Without a module name, an import imports from the parent.
+That is, the following are equivalent:

-	import ()   // import nothing from the parent import _    // import all from the parent import x    // import x from the parent import (x -> y) i
+	import x
+	import parent::x

+By default,
 ## Terms

 There are two types of terms in Ivo: expressions and patterns.